-My current research in the Good Lab at Stanford focuses on developing and analyzing analyzing models to describe fundamental aspects of ecology and evolution, particularly in microbes.
+My current research in the Good Lab at Stanford focuses on developing and analyzing models to describe ecology and evolution, with a focus on microbial populations as well as B cell affinity maturation.
 I use these models both for data analysis and original theory.

 Microbes often compete for resources in large, complex communities.
 How do these communities shape evolution, and vice versa?
 I incorporated small-step evolution into community assembly theory — describing the "typical" behavior of large random communities — to address this question.
 Now published in Nature Communications.